 What about loads?

-The Value Research Star Ratings do not include the effect of loads.
-The reason for this is that loads are variable so there is no one "right" answer for what the value should be.
+The Value Research star ratings do not include the effect of loads.
+This is because loads are variable, so there is no one 'right' answer for what the value should be.
 Investors should consider load when choosing a fund.

 How much history does a fund require to be rated?

-Equity and hybrid funds less than 3 years old and bond funds less than 18 months old are not rated.
+Equity and hybrid funds that are less than three years old are not rated.
+Similarly, bond funds that are less than 18 months old are not rated.

-In case of equity funds, a fund's overall rating stems from a weighted average of two time periods - three and five where available.
+In case of equity funds, a fund's overall rating stems from a weighted average of two time periods - three and five, where available.
 Equity funds less than three years old are not rated.
-In case of debt funds, a fund's overall rating stems from a weighted average of two time periods - 18 months and 3 years where available.
+In case of debt funds, a fund's overall rating stems from a weighted average of two time periods - 18 months and three years, where available.
 Bond funds less than 18 months old are not rated.

-I just looked at the Value Research's Fund Ratings and realized a fund I own only receives two stars.
+I just looked at Value Research's fund ratings and realised that a fund I own received only 2 stars.
 Should I sell this fund?

 Not necessarily.
-The Star Rating is a decent first screen for mutual funds, but it is only an introduction to a fund, not a conclusion.
+The star rating is a decent first screen for mutual funds, but it is only an introduction to a fund and not a conclusion.
 The rating is an evaluation of the past, not a prediction of the future.

 This is based purely on mathematical inputs.
-A fund's Star Rating is based solely on a formula that Value Research recalculates each month - there is no subjectivity.
-The loss of a star doesn't mean someone at Value Research has downgraded the fund - it simply means the fund's relative performance is currently below the cut-off point for its previous rating.
+A fund's star rating is based solely on a formula that Value Research recalculates monthly - there is no subjectivity.
+The loss of a star doesn't mean someone at Value Research has downgraded the fund.
+It simply means the fund's relative performance is currently below the cut-off point than its previous rating.

 What should I do if a fund I invest in does lose a star?

-The fact that a fund has earned a lower Star Rating is not necessarily a signal that it needs to be sold out of your portfolio.
-It is an indication that the fund may bear closer monitoring over the near term.
+The fact that a fund has earned a lower star rating is not necessarily a signal that it needs to be sold out of your portfolio.
+It indicates that the fund may bear closer monitoring over the near term.